 Set parameters that work for your healthcare practice, and then advertise them to targeted patients.
 You can design a punch card as part of your marketing strategy, but be sure to keep a digital record of patient participation, too.
 This way, you can follow up with them as they get closer and closer to their reward.

-This year, engage your existing patient base by encouraging them to visit your practice more frequently.
+This year, use a customer retention process to engage your existing patient base by encouraging them to visit your practice more frequently.
 Retention marketing can help you drive more patients to your office, whether for a much-needed checkup or an expensive, out-of-pocket service.

 To learn more about retention marketing and other healthcare marketing trends on the rise in 2018, download our whitepaper 2018 Healthcare Marketing Trends for Providers.